How can you collect evidence on the direct cause-and-effect relationship between your work and the impact that has followed?

-Impact assessment is the inseparable part of evidence-based policy making.
-It is a particular type of evaluation that seeks to answer specific cause-and-effect research questions, assess social, economic, and environmental effects of policy.
-Impact evaluation is increasingly serving as a foundation for greater accountability, innovation, learning, and enhanced well-being of key stakeholders.
+If you are seeking evidence as the basis for policy-making, impact assessment is a constant process in your work.
+This particular type of evaluation seeks to assess the social, economic, and environmental effects that can be directly linked to your policies.
+Impact evaluation is increasingly serving as a foundation for the greater accountability, innovation, learning, and enhanced wellbeing of key stakeholders.

-In addition to addressing the basic question of whether a program is effective or not, impact evaluations can also be used to explicitly test alternative program modalities or design innovations.
-An ideal impact assessment includes baseline evaluation, with a combination of quantitative and qualitative data.
+In addition to addressing the basic question of whether or not a program is effective, impact evaluations can also be used to explicitly test alternative program modalities or design innovations.
+An ideal impact assessment includes a baseline evaluation, with a combination of quantitative and qualitative data.

 Impact assessments are widely used in all sectors, including non-governmental, donor organizations, governmental institutions and private companies.